prabeshdulal/100DaysOfLearningBlockchain/README.md

 Operation in Bitcoin Blockchain includes two major participants in the Bitcoin network.
 The first participants are people that initiate the transfer of value by creating a transaction.
 The second group of participants are called miners, which provide the computational resources needed to Verify transactions, Broadcast transactions, Compete for the right to create a block, Reach consensus by validating the block, Broadcast the new block, Confirm transactions

 - #### structure of transactions in Bitcoin
+Every block in the Bitcoin blockchain contains transactions made by the users.
+Every transaction records the transfer of Bitcoin from one entity/person to another.
+We can use these records to trace every Bitcoin to its point of creation.
+The basic structure of a Bitcoin transaction is as follows:

+Inputs: which contains
+- Previous transaction id.
+- previous transaction index.

+Output: which contains
+- Value
+- ScriptPubKey

 - #### Unspent Transaction Output(UTXO),
+transaction carried out is made up of one input and two outputs.

+1. Input: indicates the money we use to carry out a transaction.

+2. 1st output: Is directed to the person to whom we send the transaction and becomes their entry.

+3. 2nd output: Is directed to a direction of change.
+This operation returns us the surplus of the transaction that has not been spent.

+Then, as the name indicates, UTXOs are the outputs of a transaction that have not been spent and that return the change that corresponds to us for an operation carried out

 - #### The concept of Proof-of-Work for network consensus,

 🚀 continuing exploring the world of blockchain and its transformative potential!